 So what does the zodiac reveal about Chinese culture?

 Which animal are you?
-This Chinese New Year, we are celebrating the year of the dog, whose people are seen to be loyal and caring: fearless in fighting against injustice.
+This Chinese New Year, we are celebrating the year of the Pig, whose people are seen to be happy, easygoing, honest, trustworthy, intelligent, sincere and brave.